maurotramonti/msm/README.md

 ## Known bugs

+ - **MSM-2**: ticking the option "Use default Java executable" in Import Server dialog will produce an error
  - **MSM-1**: when a server is created, but not started for the first time, the "Server Options" button won't make anything

 ## Contacts